pclifford/borderlands2/README.md

 most useful outputs are:

 * **`savegame`** - This is the default, and the only output usable by Borderlands itself.
-* **`parsed`** - This is the most human-editable format, saved in a text-based heirarchy which should be fairly reasonable to work with.
+* **`json`** - This is the most human-editable format, saved in a text-based heirarchy in JSON format, which should be fairly reasonable to work with.
 * **`items`** - This will save the character's inventory and bank into a text file which can then be imported into other tools like Gibbed, or imported into other characters using this tool.

 For example, saving to a JSON file for later hand-editing:

-    python bl2_save_edit.py -o parsed save0001.sav testing.json
+    python bl2_save_edit.py -o json save0001.sav testing.json

 After hand-editing a JSON file, you can convert it back by specifying the `-j` or `--json` option, to tell the utility that you're loading from a JSON file,